Home Improvement Projects That Get Top Dollar When Selling a Home

 Updated:

-A home is often a person’s most valuable asset.
-While most homes will increase in value over time, meaning it will likely be sold at a profit, there are things an owner can do to speed up appreciation.
+Our homes are often our most valuable asset.
+While most homes will increase in value over time, meaning they will likely be sold at a profit, there are things owners can do to speed up a property’s appreciation.

-“In my opinion, the best way to add significant value to a home, and in particular when it is being put on the market for sale, is to work with a contractor to make carefully-chosen major improvements,” Roger Rodriguez of Advanced CGC, a third-generation general contracting (GC) firm based in Fort Lauderdale, Florida told The Epoch Times.
+“In my opinion, the best way to add significant value to a home, and in particular when it is being put on the market for sale, is to work with a contractor to make carefully chosen major improvements,” Roger Rodriguez, a third-generation contractor at the Fort Lauderdale, Florida-based general contracting firm Advanced CGC, told The Epoch Times.

-The first question to ask, then, is which improvements you should ask a general contractor to make.
+The central question to consider then is, which improvements should you ask a general contractor to make?

 How to Think About Value

-Another reason to make upgrades comes down to practicality—buyers that are willing to pay top dollar want a home that is move-in ready, not one that needs work.
-He suggests considering if the home’s plumbing or electrical wiring system is in need of repair, or if there are signs of damage to the roof, driveway, or other clearly-visible areas.
+Another reason to make upgrades comes down to practicality—buyers who are willing to pay top dollar want a home that is move-in ready, not one that needs work.
+Rodriguez suggests considering if the home’s plumbing or electrical wiring system is in need of repair, or if there are signs of damage to the roof, driveway, or other clearly visible areas.

 image-5684017